xyberpastoril/FinTrack-Org/README.md

 ```

 ### 4. Create a copy of `.env` file from `.env.example`.
-The `.env.example` file is already filled with default database information including the name of the database `helpinghand`.
+The `.env.example` file is already filled with default database information including the name of the database `fintrack`.
 ```
 cp .env.example .env
 ```